 Syringe/Needle Policy: No Syringe/needles will be distributed for student use without faculty supervision.
 Syringes will not be recapped.
 All syringes will meet OSHA safety requirements.
-All used needles will be placed immediately in an impermeable puncture- resistant "sharps" container for appropriate hazardous waste disposal.
+All used needles will be placed immediately in annuncture-resistant "sharps" container for appropriate hazardous waste disposal.